Winterfell Festival 2017

 This one day festival is not to be missed!
 It’s an opportunity to discover the setting of the Stark family home, see first-hand theatrical re-enactments from the fantasy TV series, meet an actor from the show, watch spectacular games unfold in a mystical landscape and enjoy lively music, local food and much more.

-Festival gates will open at 11am on 24 September and at 12 noon a fanfare will herald the arrival of the King’s procession as he visits House Stark at Winterfell for The King’s Tournament Games.
-Irish Arms, a historical reproduction company, will perform a series of medieval jousting shows on horseback throughout the day.
-Sword sparring, archery demonstrations, jesters and falcon flights will add to the atmosphere in the tournament ring where visitors will be able to feast on roast hog washed down with local cider.
+Winterfell Festival will be an unmissable spectacle centred round the King’s Tournament Games.
+Historical reproduction company Irish Arms will perform a series of medieval jousting performances on horseback throughout the day.
+Sword sparring, jesters and falcon flights will add to the atmosphere in the tournament ring where visitors will be able to feast on roast hog washed down with local cider.

 Winterfell Festival ticket information